The opam manual

 • with-doc: similarly for documentation

-• with-dev-setup: similarly for developer tools
+• with-dev-setup (since opam 2.2): similarly for developer tools

 The following are only available in the depends: and depopts: fields, and are used as dependency flags (they don't have a defined true or false value outside of a given operation):